delta Cephei

 Cepheid Variable Distance

-Cepheid variable stars have proved to be one of the most valuable methods for distance determination because their period of variability has been shown to be related to their absolute luminosity by a period-luminosity relationship.
+They can then be calibrated as standard candles for distance calculation.
 This led Campbell and Jacchia in their 1941 book The Story of Variable Stars to give the description "Cepheids are the most useful stars in the sky."
 Measuring their apparent luminosity then allows a straightforward calculation of their distance.
-Cepheid variables can be seen and measured out to a distance of about 20 million light years, compared to a maximum distance of about 65 light years for parallax measurements.
+Cepheid variables can be seen and measured out to a distance of about 20 million light years, compared to a maximum distance of about 65 light years for Earth-based parallax measurements and somewhat over 100 pc (326 light years) for the Hipparcos space-based instrument.
 The brightest cepheid variable stars have absolute magnitudes of about -6.

 Index